Imperobator: Leg

 Imperobator is known only from fragmentary remains of the hindlimb, but it is still unique in several ways.
 The distal portion of the left tibia (shin bone) and some of the astragalus are preserved, though much of their characteristic features are missing due to erosion and frost.
-Both calcanea are preserved and are fused with the fibulae, a unique trait of the genus, with a fossa (shallow depression) on the internal surface of the calcanea for articulation with the astragalus.
+According to the initial description, both calcanea are preserved and are fused with the fibulae, a unique trait of the genus, with a fossa (shallow depression) on the internal surface of the calcanea for articulation with the astragalus.
 The calcanea have a circular, smooth surface divided by a groove running along its dorsal side.
 The left tarsal is longer anteroposteriorly than it is wide with a sub-triangular outline in anterior view.
+However, a 2025 study by Matías Motta and colleagues stated that the elements are too weathered to be sure that they represent the calcanea and tibiae.
+Instead, they could be incomplete condyle fragments from metatarsals.

 The metatarsals are preserved but are fragmented and broken.
 Of the ones preserved, metatarsals II and IV are broken into three pieces and metatarsal III into two pieces.
 Metatarsal V may be preserved, but it is not definitively stated by Ely & Case (2019).
 Metatarsal II is unique from that of other paravians in that it is parallelogram-shaped in cross-section, contrary to the circular or ovate forms in other genera.
 It also may preserve another diagnostic trait, a medial slant at the end of the diaphysis (midsection of the long bone), though this could be a pathological trait.
 Metatarsal III is heavily damaged but shows a symmetrical distal articular end and a triangle-shaped proximal end in anterior view, as in other paravians.
 The fourth metatarsal has a long ridge running along its posterior edge with a wider proximal end proportionally compared to the other metatarsals.
 The second pedal digit is incomplete, but a proximal half of phalanx II and the ungual is known from it.
 The third is represented by a proximal phalanx fragment, which is poorly preserved.
 A complete proximal-most phalanx of the fourth digit was also found.
 The incomplete ungual has a prominent flexor heel, a trait shared by the Romanian paravian Balaur.
+Motta and colleagues (2025) stated that Imperobator bears the sub-arctometatarsal condition observed in unenlagiines like Austroraptor, Pamparaptor, and others.
+This led the authors to state that was a synapomorphy of the family.
+Additionally, they reidentified the metatarsal II as the right metatarsal IV based on the presence of an intercondylar (between condyle) groove present in the metatarsal IVs of deinonychosaurs like Deinonychus, Buitreraptor, and Talos.
+The authors continued to suggest that the left metatarsal IV described by Ely & Case (2019) could instead be a fragment of the phalanx IV-1 based on features of its proximal articular end.
+A fragment of the middle portion of a long bone, identified as from the metatarsal IV, may really come from a metatarsal III.